-More than one million people are expected to visit Pennsylvania's wineries in the coming year.
-And whether you're a wine expert or a novice, a first-time visitor or a regular, Pennsylvania's 150-plus wineries and 11 wine trails are ready to offer an exciting wine experience like no other.
+Pennsylvania - or as we know it, “PA Wine Land” - is home to 200+ wineries and more than a dozen unique wine trails traversing our beautiful state.
+More than one million people visit our wineries each year.
+And whether you're a wine expert or a novice, a first-time visitor or a regular, Pennsylvania is ready to offer an exciting wine experience like no other.

 To help you get ready to experience them (it's actually quite simple), we've assembled the following tips.
-As always, if you have any questions about planning your Pennsylvania winery visit, feel free to e-mail us at email@example.com.
+As always, if you have any questions about planning your Pennsylvania winery visit, contact us here.
+To browse our mobile-ready interactive map and explore wineries and wine trails, go here.

 PLANNING A WINERY OR WINE TRAIL TRIP